nazir1007/ecommerce_api/README.md

 API Endpoints:

-● Category Listing: Create an API endpoint that retrieves a list of categories.
+● Category Listing: An API endpoint that retrieves a list of categories.

 Method :- Get Request

 http://localhost:3000/api/category/

-● Product Listing: Create an API endpoint that retrieves a list of products with essential details such as title, price, description, and availability, based on category Id
+● Product Listing: An API endpoint that retrieves a list of products with essential details such as title, price, description, and availability, based on category Id